Juvenile Justice Board

 Juvenile Justice Boards are Indian quasi-judicial bodies that decide whether juveniles accused of a crime should be tried as an adult.

 History

 Juvenile Justice Boards were formed by State Governments under the Juvenile Justice (Care and Protection of Children) Act, 2015.

-Members on board and eligibility
+Members of the board and eligibility

 Each Juvenile Justice Board consists of one first-class judicial magistrate and two social workers at least one of whom is a woman.
 They are paid an honorarium.
 Terms last two years for those of ages 35–65.
 To qualify as a board member, the applicant should have been engaged for seven years in the areas of health, education or other child welfare activities or should be a qualified professional with a degree from an accredited Institute and practicing in Law, Sociology, Psychology, or Psychiatry relating to children.

 Functions

 Juvenile Justice Boards have the following functions: